Sudo-Victor-Victory/github-portfolio/content/blogs/esp-dsp.md

 Yup.
 And I still do.
 Noise will never be 100% removed.
 Let alone noise like motion artifacts (electrical signals being picked up/ misinterpreted as heart signals due to muscle contraction).
 However, I **did** reduce noise in my ECG with:

 ## DSP (Digital Signal Processing)
 DSP are mathematical techniques used to transform, analyze, or information from digital representations of analog signals.
 There's various aspects to these techniques, such as what domains they reside in.
-Frequency domains represent the number of occurances of each frequency, as opposed to a time domain which shows how the frequency changes over time.
+Frequency domains represent the number of occurrences of each frequency, as opposed to a time domain which shows how the frequency changes over time.

 {{< zooming src="/github-portfolio/images/esp_dsp_blog/ft_v_t.gif" alt="An image showing a frequency domain compared to a time domain" caption="Visual representation of  a frequency domain compared to a time domain" >}}

-Notice how Frequency domain only has 3 occurances of an amplitude, compared to time domain shows all signals changing over time.
+Notice how Frequency domain only has 3 occurrences of an amplitude, compared to time domain shows all signals changing over time.
 Okay enough nerding out. </br>
 There are a few powerful and common functions in DSP, such as:
 - Matrix multiplication: reference